michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 Issue 1 above shows up as:
 <pre><code>
+log4j:WARN No appenders could be found for logger (org.apache.hadoop.util.Shell). log4j:WARN Please initialize the log4j system properly. log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
+</pre></code>
+This is solved by putting a log4j.properties configuration file in the classpath.
+For a Maven build getting files into the classpath can be achieved by putting them in src/main/resources.
+I don't think this is in the classpath, but the build will then copy the file into ./target/classes/ which is in the classpath.

+Issue 2 above shows up as:
+<pre><code>
 Failed to detect a valid hadoop home directory java.io.IOException: HADOOP_HOME or hadoop.home.dir are not set.
 </code></pre>

 This is fixed by going into the project properties => Build => Actions => Run Project and adding the environment variable for HADOOP_HOME.
 This will result in an entry in the Maven POM.
 Repeat for "Test Project", "Debug Project" etc.

-Issue 2. shows up as running, but creating a file on the local file system instead of the HDFS.
+Issue 3. shows up as running, but creating a file on the local file system instead of the HDFS.
 This was fixed       looking at the HDFS API documentation for org.apache.hadoop.conf.Configuration.
 This documentation is under the chapter: C API libhdfs HDFS which has a link to the HDFS API under "The APIs" (I strangely cannot find this in the main index).
 On my installation the HDFS API documentation link is file:///opt/local/hadoop-2.7.0/share/doc/hadoop/api/org/apache/hadoop/fs/FileSystem.html.

 This documentation told me that hadoop loads core-site.xml and core-default.xml in the classpath.
-Classpath for a Maven build includes the directory src/main/resources.
+Classpath for a Maven build can be reached by placing these files in the directory src/main/resources (see logging configuration above).
 I added hdfs-site instead of core-default (which doesn't exist on my 2.7 install) into the src/main/resources project directory.

 Issue 3 shows up as: